 The third engagement in the Community Give-Back Programme series, supported by Certis, was conducted for beneficiaries from Fei Yue Community Services (FYCS) in December 2019.

 30 participants from BT BAF and Certis facilitated a tote bag painting workshop for 15 beneficiaries from FYCS.
 Besides creating colourful and creative illustrations, the beneficiaries also learnt how to animate the designs on the bags using an augmented reality app.
 It was a fun and enriching session for everyone involved!

 Animated visuals, music and dance performances will feature in Citi Commercial Bank (CCB)’s 2020 calendar.

 Created in partnership with The Business Times Budding Artists Fund and &Larry, a branding consultancy and design studio, CCB’s calendar is digitally enhanced to showcase the works of more than 40 young budding artists.

-A special collaboration between Sheraton Towers Singapore and young artists will unravel an augmented reality journey of “Coming Together” within an exquisite box for every purchase of mooncake this Mid-Autumn.
+A special collaboration between Sheraton Towers Singapore and young artists unraveled an augmented reality journey of “Coming Together” within an exquisite box of mooncakes.

 Against a backdrop of gentle falling petals, children play and families meet under a brightly lit moon in this Tech + Art mini artscape.
-Illustrated and animated by young talents from The Little Arts Academy – an arts training centre supported by BT BAF- see their works come alive in this delightful celebration of Mid-Autumn.
+Illustrated and animated by young talents from The Little Arts Academy – an arts training centre supported by BT BAF- their works came alive in Sheraton’s delightful celebration of Mid-Autumn.